Summary:This blog will discuss version-specific occurrences of the SQL Server Error 3013, the reasons behind the error, and methods to fix it.

 What Causes SQL Server Error 3013?

-Plausible reasons that results in SQL Server Backup Error 3013 error are as follows:
+Plausible reasons that result in SQL Server restore database is terminating abnormally error are as follows:

 An attemptto view the Network drive has been made by an unauthorized user.